Christian Kirk Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Kirk is averaging 23.4 receiving yards per game in five career matchups against the Rams, 24.1 fewer than his receiving yards prop bet over/under for Monday's game (47.5).
+- Kirk's 23.4 receiving yards per game in his five matchups against the Rams are 24.1 fewer than his over/under for Monday's game.

 - The Rams are allowing 257.1 passing yards per game this year, the NFL's 17th-ranked pass defense.

-- The Rams have allowed 14 touchdowns through the air (1.2 per game).
-They are second in the NFL in that category.
+- The Rams have surrendered 14 touchdowns through the air (1.2 per game).
+They are second in the league in that category.

 Recent Performances

-- In last week's game against the Bears, Kirk was targeted three times and racked up one catch for four yards.
+- In last week's game against the Bears, Kirk was targeted three times and recorded one catch for four yards.

+- Kirk hauled in 87 yards (on 10 catches) over his last three outings.
+He was targeted 16 times, and averaged 29.0 yards per game.

 Kirk's Arizona Teammates